 Around 450 million people suffer from mental and behavioral disorders globally at some time in their life.
 That is just the number of reported cases which could indicate the number of people silently struggling is higher.

 Through our remote language service solutions, we hope that anyone already receiving treatment and those in need of additional support during this time can access without language barriers getting in the way.

-Finally, if you feel you need support during this time here are the NHS recommended mental health services: https://www.nhs.uk/conditions/stress-anxiety-depression/mental-health-helplines/
+If you feel you need support during this time here are NHS mental health services: www.nhs.uk/conditions/stress-anxiety-depression/mental-health-helplines

 Bromley, C., et al. (2014).
 The Scottish Health Survey: 2013 edition, volume 1, main report. [online] Edinburgh: The Scottish Government.
 Available at: http://www.gov.scot/Resource/0046/00464858.pdf [Accessed 25 Aug.
 2015].